GISMentors/grass-gis-irsae-winter-course-2018/index.rst

   utility to search and download Copernicus Sentinel satellite images.
 * `pyModis <http://www.pymodis.org/>`__ Python based library to work with MODIS data.
-* `pyWPS <http://pywps.org/>`__ implementation of the Web Processing Service standard from the Open Geospatial Consortium written in Python.

 Units
 =====